-Last year, Spain boomed in popularity with holidaymakers seeking a safe place in the sun.
-The Costas were booked up months in advance, and finding a place to stay – let alone sunbathe – was almost impossible in the Canaries during the school holidays.
+Every year, Spain booms in popularity with holidaymakers seeking a safe place in the sun.
+The Costas are always booked up months in advance, and finding a place to stay – let alone sunbathe – can be almost impossible in the Canaries during the school holidays.

 Sharing the sand with hundreds of other tourists – and paying a high price for the privilege – isn’t very appealing, so perhaps it’s time to consider a few alternative family-friendly sun destinations?

 This 10-island archipelago in the Atlantic Ocean, 500km off the coast of West Africa, has been serviced by package holiday companies for years.
 Try island Sal for the best facilities, bars and a golden sandy 8km beach; the lunar-like Boa Vista is much quieter, with fishing, lazing and quad bike treks through the wind-sculpted dunes being the main activities.
 Book through Thomson or The Cape Verde Experience.

 Greece has bounced back from a slight dip in popularity in recent years and families are rediscovering its charms.
 Excellent local cuisine, warm hospitality and the ability to hop between islands are all attractions.
 Olympic Holidays are specialists in the region and offers some fantastic deals.

 Italians are famous for their tolerance of children and families are welcome everywhere on this sun-soaked island.
 Avoid pricey Porto Cervo on the east coast, and head to historic Catalan town Alghero, in the northwest.
 The turquoise waters lapping nearby Stintino beaches attract droves of Italian tourists in August, but early July is still perfect swimming weather.
 Further along the north coast, the Delphina series of five-star resorts have excellent kids’ clubs, pools and safe access to the sea.